mouseless/baked/docs/layers/domain.md

 ## Configuration Targets

-This layer provides `IDomainTypeCollection` and `DomainModelBuilderOptions` configuration targets for building `DomainModel` and `AttributeExportCollection` for exporting attribute metadata in `Generate` mode.
+This layer provides `IDomainTypeCollection` and `DomainModelBuilderOptions` configuration targets for building `DomainModel`, `AttributeDatas` and `AttributeExportCollection` for exporting attribute metadata in `Generate` mode.
 It also provides `DomainServiceCollection` configuration target for features to add `DomainServiceDescriptor` for domain types which then be used to generate an `IServiceAdder` implementation.
 The generated `IServiceAdder` is then used in `Start` mode for auto registering domain types to service collection.